 - Many noises or conversations grabbing your attention at one time, or any other close-by dominant noise such as television or music.

 - Physical appearances can certainly be distracting if they evoke extreme emotions of pleasure or displeasure.

 - Personal habits such as fiddling with your hair, fingers, or a pen.
 It also includes daydreaming.

-- Unmet needs such as illness, tiredness, hunger, thirst, or needing to use the toilet.
+- Unmet needs such as illness, tiredness, hunger, thirst, or need to use the toilet.